 Length of Days and Long Life (Proverbs 3:1-2)

-In the Small Catechism, Luther explains the 4th Commandment: “We should fear and love God so that we do not despise or anger our parents and other authorities, but honor them, serve and obey them, love and cherish them.”
-Like Paul and the author of Hebrews, Luther doesn’t just see the command as Law; he sees it as a reflection of God’s own Fatherhood.
-To obey those whom God places over us is to trust the hand of God who governs all things through means.
-As he writes in the Large Catechism, “So we have two kinds of fathers presented in this commandment: fathers in blood and fathers in office.
+This same wisdom is articulated with pastoral clarity in the Small Catechism where Martin Luther explains the 4th Commandment not as bare regulation but as an expression of trust in God’s ordering of the world.
+He writes, “So we have two kinds of fathers presented in this commandment: fathers in blood and fathers in office.
 Or those who have the care of the family and those who have the care of the country.
-Besides these there are still spiritual fathers… For the only ones called spiritual fathers are those who govern and guide us by God’s Word… Now, since they are fathers, they are entitled to their honor, even above all others” (LC I, 158-160).
-Where this trust lives, peace often follows—not only the outward peace of good order but also the inward peace of a conscience at rest under God’s design.
+Besides these there are still spiritual fathers… For the only ones called spiritual fathers are those who govern and guide us by God’s Word… Now, since they are fathers, they are entitled to their honor, even above all others” (LC, I, 158-160).
+These various types of “fathers” all serve as instruments through whom God provides care and order.
+To honor such authority is ultimately to honor the God who works through—even in spite of the sin we introduce—to preserve life and peace.
+Where this trust takes root, peace follows, not only the outward peace of good order, but also the inward peace of a conscience resting within God’s design.

 Leave a comment